What is the YIELD Function?

-- Settlement (required argument) – It is the settlement date of the security.
+- Settlement (required argument) – This is the settlement date of the security.
 It is a date after the security is traded to the buyer that is after the issue date.

-- Maturity (required argument) – It is the maturity date of the security.
+- Maturity (required argument) – This is the maturity date of the security.
 It is the date when the security expires.

-- Rate (required argument) – It is the annual coupon rate.
+- Rate (required argument) – The annual coupon rate.

-- Pr (required argument) – It is the price of security per $100 face value.
+- Pr (required argument) – The price of the security per $100 face value.

-- Redemption (required argument) – It is the redemption value per $100 face value.
+- Redemption (required argument) – This is the redemption value per $100 face value.

-- Frequency (required argument) – It is the number of coupon payments per year.
-It must be either of the following: 1 – Annually, 2 – Semi-annually, 4 – Quarterly
+- Frequency (required argument) – The number of coupon payments per year.
+It must be one of the following: 1 – Annually, 2 – Semi-annually, 4 – Quarterly

-- [basis] (optional argument) – It specifies the financial day count basis that is used by security.
+- [basis] (optional argument) – Specifies the financial day count basis that is used by the security.
 The possible values are: